mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 servers, etc.

 ## Helpful Hints:
+    * If prompted for a password after running "vagrant up" the password should be "vagrant"
+    * rsync will not work on windows.  the command will have to be comment out from the VagrantFile
     * nginx error log:  `/var/log/nginx/error.log`
     * nginx access log:  `/var/log/nginx/access.log`
     * restart nginx: `nginx -s reload` or `sudo service nginx restart`